wannesm/dtaidistance/docs/usage/dtw.rst

     print(dtw.distance.__doc__)

-A number of options are foreseen to early stop some paths the dynamic programming algorithm is exploring or tune the distance measure
-computation:
+DTW Complexity and Early-Stopping
+"""""""""""""""""""""""""""""""""

+The ``distance`` function has linear space complexity but quadratic time complexity.
+To reduce the time complexity a number of options are available.
+The most used appraoch accros DTW implementations is to use a window that indicates the maximal shift that is allowed.
+This reduces the complexity to the product of window size and series length:

 -  ``window``: Only allow for shifts up to this amount away from the two diagonals.

+A number of other options are foreseen to early stop some or all paths the dynamic programming algorithm is exploring:

 -  ``max_dist``: Stop if the returned distance measure will be larger than this value.
 -  ``max_step``: Do not allow steps larger than this value.
 -  ``max_length_diff``: Return infinity if difference in length of two series is larger.

+DTW Tuning
+""""""""""

+A number of options are foreseen to tune how the cost is computed:

 -  ``penalty``: Penalty to add if compression or expansion is applied (on top of the distance).
 -  ``psi``: Psi relaxation to ignore begin and/or end of sequences (for cylical sequencies) [2].

 DTW and keep all warping paths
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^